zwicker-group/py-pde/docs/source/manual/mathematical_basics.rst

 Curvilinear coordinates
 """""""""""""""""""""""
-The package supports multiple curvilinear coordinate systems.
-They allow to exploit symmetries present in physical systems.
+The package supports multiple curvilinear coordinate systems through :mod:`pde.grids.coordinates`.
+They allow to exploit
+symmetries present in physical systems.
 Consequently, many grids implemented in `py-pde` inherently assume symmetry of the described fields.
 However, a drawback of curvilinear coordinates are the fact that the basis vectors now depend on position, which makes tensor fields less intuitive and complicates the expression of differential operators.
-To avoid confusion, we here specify the used coordinate systems explictely:
+To avoid confusion, we here specify the used coordinate systems explicitly:

 Polar coordinates
 -----------------